MarinoWilliam/movies-hub/README.md

 The server will start on the port specified in the `.env` file (default: 3000).

 ### API Endpoints

+#### Sign Up

+- `/signup`: Create a new user.

+- To create a new account, send a `POST` request to the `/signup` endpoint with the following data:

+- `username`: Your desired username.
+- `email`: Your email address.
+- `password`: Your chosen password.

+Upon successful sign-up, you will receive a confirmation message and a JSON Web Token (JWT) for authentication.

+#### Sign In

+- `/signin`: Log in with an existing user.

+-
+To log in with an existing account, send a `POST` request to the `/signin` endpoint with the following data:

+- `email`: Your registered email.
+- `password`: Your account password.

+If the credentials are correct, you will receive a JWT token that you can use to authenticate your requests.

+## API Endpoints
+-
 #### Movie Search
 - **GET** `/movies/search?title=<movie-title>`
   Fetches movies from the OMDb API based on the provided title even if it is only part of the name.